jaydu1/gcate/README.md

 - Run scripts of individual methods, and the results will be stored in the folder `result/`.
 - Use `Plot_simu.ipynb` to reproduce the figures (Figures 2-6 and F1-F2) and table (Table G2) based on the previous results.

+For real data analysis, the workflow is as follows:

+- Obtain the h5ad file of the lupus data from the authors of the original paper and store it in the folder `data/lupus/GSE174188_CLUES1_adjusted.h5ad`.
+- Run `ex4_preprocess_lupus.py` to preprocess the lupus data.
+- Run scripts of individual methods, and the results will be stored in the folder `result/lupus/`.
+- Use `Plot_lupus.ipynb` to reproduce the figures (Figures 7 and G3-G7) and tables (Tables G3-G4) based on the previous results.
+- Run `ex4_GO.R` to perform gene ontology analysis.